guardian/auto-foft/README.md

 };
 ```

-If `auto-foft` finds this config, it will test fonts against each of the rules you provide.
-If a rule returns `true`, the font will be added to the _defaults_ set.

-Functions are passed the [`FontFace`](https://developer.mozilla.org/en-US/docs/Web/API/FontFace) object for each font, and should return `true` or `false`.

 With this config:

 1. `my-font-italic.woff2` will be downloaded and applied first
 2. `my-font.woff2` and `my-font-bold.woff2` will be downloaded and applied second

+If `auto-foft` finds a config on `window`, it will test fonts against each of the rules you provide.
+If a rule returns `true`, the font will be added to the _defaults_ set.

+Functions are called with the [`FontFace`](https://developer.mozilla.org/en-US/docs/Web/API/FontFace) object for each font.

 Note that this disables the default behaviour.
 You can recreate the default by adding matching rule: